faakolore/ussd/README.md

 `Screen` has `$request` as a public property.
 This is an object of `TNM\USSD\Http\Request` class.

-The request class exposes four properties from the xml request passed on by USSDC.
+The request class exposes four properties from the xml/json request passed on by USSD.

 | Property | Description |
 | ---------| ------------- |